 \subsection{Key Themes}

 \paragraph{Key Efforts.} We learn from providers that they focus on cross-platform security development (6/9), product simplicity (4/9), and usability (5/9) of their product.
-They also mention that they try to be reliable and gain trust over time (5/9), and practice transparency (5/9).
-We also noticed many VPN providers mentioned offering additional features, such as filtering, ads and trackers blocking similar to anti-virus software, indicating that VPNs are evolving to go beyond their normal functionality to retain users.
-From a mental models perspective, this could potentially be harmful as it sets an over-expectation of security and privacy, while users are already unclear about protections that standard VPNs offer them.
+They also mention that they try to be reliable, gain trust over time (5/9), and practice transparency (5/9).
+We also noticed many VPN providers mentioned offering additional features, such as filtering, ad- and tracker-blocking similar to anti-virus software, indicating that VPNs are evolving beyond their normal functionality to retain users.
+From a mental model perspective, this could potentially be harmful as it sets an over-expectation of security and privacy, while users are already unclear about protections that standard VPNs offer them.

-\paragraph{High-level Challenges.} When asked about the biggest challenges in the industry, providers explain that \textit{building trust} (6/9) is hard because there is a variety of providers and little transparency.
-We find that providers agree that problems also stem from lack of trust, focusing on features and not privacy, and overestimation and overselling of service.
-Providers also mention that users do not understand risks (7/9), and that it is their responsibility to do better in user education and ensure honesty in disclosures to users.
+\paragraph{High-level Challenges.} When asked about the biggest challenges in the industry, providers explain that \textit{building trust} (6/9) is hard because there is a large number of providers and little transparency.
+We find that providers agree that problems generally stem from lack of trust, focusing on features and not privacy, and overestimation and overselling of service.
+Providers also mention that users do not understand risks (7/9), and that it is their responsibility to do better in user education and ensure honesty in their disclosures to users.

 \paragraph{User Base.} When asked about their user base and whether they conduct studies to understand them, almost all providers explain that having a \textit{privacy-focused service deters user studies}, and that they try not to learn about their users (7/9).
-Instead, they typically depend on inbound user feedback (using in-app surveys or users' support).
-We notice that the commercial providers mention that they prefer privacy-centric users, and that western users are more likely to be paying customers.
+Instead, they typically depend on inbound user feedback such as in-app surveys or support tickets.
+We notice that commercial providers mention that they prefer privacy-centric users, and that western users are more likely to be paying customers.